-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022-2023 academic year.

-We have analysed the performance of our school's disadvantaged pupils during the 2021/22 academic year using EYFS, Key Stage (KS) 1 and 2 performance data, phonics check results and our own internal assessments, largely through the use of teacher assessments - informed by NFER assessments amongst other evidence - which is moderated at school and local level.
-The Department for Education (DfE) is not publishing school assessment data this year due to disruption caused by the pandemic.
-This is a transitional arrangement for one year only, and DfE plans to publish KS2 school performance data for 2023.
+We are incredibly proud of the individual achievements of our pupil premium students which is reflected in positive responses from Pupil Voice surveys and progress and attainment data.
+We have analysed the performance of our school's disadvantaged pupils during the 2022/23 academic year using EYFS, Key Stage 1 and 2 performance data, phonics check results and our own internal assessments, largely through the use of teacher assessments - informed by NFER assessments amongst other evidence - which is moderated at school and local level.
+From this analysis, we have identified successes and areas for further development as outlined in the 2023/24 strategy.
+Progress was particularly strong in reading for our PPG students in 2022/23 - where progress for our PPG students was greater compared to our non-PPG students in all year groups except Y2 & 3.